NamPNQ/pyslate/README.md

 # pyslate
-Another implement slate in python, but it simple than.
+Another implement [Slate](https://github.com/tripit/slate) in python, but it simple than.

 ## How to use